-B A positive externality is associated with a lower than efficient level of employment-demand for the good/service produced by the occupation you have chosen is less than is socially desirable.
+B Externalities involve a 'third party' who/which is not the employer or employee.
+The third party can be an individual, small group or even all consumers.
+A positive externality is associated with a lower than efficient level of employment-demand for the good/service produced by the occupation you have chosen is less than is socially desirable.
 An example is higher education which benefits not only the student and recipient of tuition, but also society also benefits from a more educated and productive workforce.
 A negative externality implies a larger than efficient level of employment-demand for the good/service produced by workers in the occupation you have chosen is higher than the socially desirable level.
 An example is pollution which harms not only those directly exposed and her or his employer through lower productivity, but also society at large which experiences lower environmental quality and bears higher health care costs and